reborg/applenews-api/README.md

 ### Configuring through a project local configuration file

-A file called sample_profiles.clj is provided to you in the main clj-applenewsapi project directory:
+A file called sample_profiles.clj is provided to you in the main applenews-api project directory:

 * Copy sample_profiles.clj into your project root
 * Rename sample_profiles.clj to profiles.clj
 * Change the relevant values inside it to point to your Apple News key and secret
-* Add the following lines inside your project.clj so clj-applenewsapi can pick up environment variables when running lein repl:
+* Add the following lines inside your project.clj so applenews-api can pick up environment variables when running lein repl:

 ```clojure
 :aliases {"repl" ["with-profile" "+dev-cfg" "repl"]}